zmzimpl/chrome-power-app/README.md

 Follow the steps below to start using this software:

-- Download the installation package [Download the latest version here](https://github.com/yourusername/yourrepository/releases/latest)
+- Download the installation package (Windows supported only) [Download the latest version here](https://drive.google.com/file/d/1McuGozR4TP_GZisTubZG4K6unY1gRr5b/view?usp=drive_link)
 - Run the installer to complete the installation
 - Register your account and log in
 - It is highly recommended to go to the Settings page to set your cache directory.